★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Parliamentary Engagement

-PHRD's EU policy agenda
+PHRD's EU advocacy agenda

-Our advocacy at the EU level is focused on five interconnected priorities, each addressing a structural gap in how Europe protects human rights defenders.
+Six interconnected priorities, each addressing a structural gap in how Europe protects human rights defenders.

 Priority 01